MykolasS77/eBay_Listings_Analytics/README.md

 # Generate a box plot chart for all items

 Click on a button at the top called "Generate a box plot chart for all items" to get a box plot chart for the retrieved items total prices.
-Before generating a chart, you can use the "Delete" button to remove specific items from the displayed list, in order to get more accurate representation.
+Before generating a chart, you can use the "Delete" button to remove specific items from the displayed list, in order to get a more accurate representation.

 ![graph](https://github.com/user-attachments/assets/258cc2a0-7912-4f06-9427-24b138f89f36)